-Lamorna Cove was used for quarrying granite and a tumble of boulders still lies abandoned on the hill side above the harbour and on those soft Cornish days when the mist hangs heavily in the air, this can give the cove a slightly melancholy air.
+Granite was once quarried above Lamorna Cove and a tumble of boulders still lies abandoned on the hill side above the harbour.
+On those soft Cornish days when the mist hangs heavily in the air, this can give the cove a slightly melancholy air.
 But on the day of our visit, she had her best bib and tucker with tranquil blue seas lapping the sands of the harbour at low tide.

 The Newlyn School artist’s colony at Lamorna cove

-In the early part of the twentieth century the unspoilt Lamorna valley was once at the heart of a burgeoning community of Post-Impressionist artists– famous names of The Newlyn School, whose work can now be found exhibited in Penlee House in Penzance in an ever changing exhibition.
-Look out for the works of Lamorna Birch who changed his name in honour of the place from Samuel, John Birch.
-Lamorna birch was the first artist to settle in the cove and later the famous Dame Laura Knight who liked to paint nudes posed against the harbour but the role call is almost endless: – Harold Knight, Alfred Munnings, Dod and Ernest Proctor, Charles and Ella Naper, Robert and Eleanor Hughes – what a vibrant community it must have been until the First World War changed their lives forever.
+In the early part of the twentieth century the unspoilt Lamorna valley was once at the heart of a burgeoning community of Post-Impressionist artists.
+These famous names of The Newlyn School, whose work can now be found exhibited in Penlee House in Penzance in an ever changing exhibition.
+Look out for the works of Lamorna Birch who changed his name from Samuel, John Birch in honour of Lamorna.
+Lamorna Birch was the first artist to settle in the cove and he was later joined by Dame Laura Knight who liked to paint nudes posed against the harbour.
+But the role call is almost endless: – Harold Knight, Alfred Munnings, Dod and Ernest Proctor, Charles and Ella Naper, Robert and Eleanor Hughes.
+What a vibrant community it must have been until the First World War changed their lives forever.

-More recently the film “Summer In February” was filmed around Lamorna about the lives and loves of the arty set that settled there.
+More recently the film “Summer In February” was filmed around Lamorna.
+A film about the lives and loves of the arty set that settled there.